dulingo

 10 shares

 Egypt is a country that links Northeast Africa with the Middle East.
 The country dates back to the pharos and has a fusion of African, Arab, and Mediterranean influences.
 Egypt offers quality education from some of the best universities in the world.
 Hence, it is a great study-abroad destination.
-The cost of living in Egypt is significantly less than in India.
-The average cost of living in Egypt is 24% less expensive than in India.
-The average salary is enough to cover for 4 months in Egypt.
-Keep reading to learn more about the cost of living in Egypt.
+But what is the average cost of living in Egypt for a student?

 cta